 - Mix flour, sugar, and salt in a food processor or blender.
 Add butter and pulse until a coarse meal forms.
 Be sure not to pulse too long, the butter should be no smaller than the size of peas.
 Slowly add in just enough ice water to form moist clumps.
 Gather the dough into a ball and divide in half (you can use a kitchen scale if you want them to be perfectly even).
 Form dough into 2 balls and gently flatten into disks.
 Wrap each disk in plastic and place in the refrigerator to chill for at least one hour.
 You will only need one disk of dough for this recipe, so you may want to place the other disk in the freezer until needed.

-- Cool on a wire rack for one hour, then place the pie in the fridge for at least another 2 hours before slicing.
-Serve with whipped cream or ice cream.
+- Cool on a wire rack for two hours, then place the pie in the fridge for at least another 2 hours before slicing.
+Serve with whipped cream!